DallanQ/lotr_journeys_in_middle_earth/QA.md

 [around-every-corner-wall-streams-trench-fence](https://boardgamegeek.com/thread/3033503/around-every-corner-wall-streams-trench-fence)

-> Around Every Corner includes the text "Once per round, after you move into a space with a person, search, or terrain token, you may scout 1.
-Sprint 1"
-> The space where the hero enters has touched the stream and the wall.
-Can this effect be activated?
+> Does Around Every Corner, which reads "Once per round, after you move into a space with a person, search, or terrain token, you may scout 1.
+Sprint 1," activate if the hero enters a space touching terrain like a wall, stream, trench, or fence?
+Specifically, are these types of terrain considered "in the same space" for the purpose of this effect?

 The terrain tokens are placed between spaces.
 They are not in any of the spaces that share that edge.